lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 SoD - Ditch tour-guide Corwin Schael - by Lauriel
 ------------------------------------------------------------------------
-Allows the PC to wander Baldur's Gate with or without Corwin ** TO-DO: Remove journal entry about Corwin being a tour guide - or say you refused her role as tour guide
+Allows the PC to wander Baldur's Gate with or without Corwin

 ------------------------------------------------------------------------
 SoD - Scouting the Coast Way Crossing - by Lauriel